We’re beginning to see what the next generation of successful companies will look like.

 Read the full article at: www.bain.com

-The effect of this (and other influences discussed in the article) is “the biggest change in business since the 1970s.
+The effect?
+A “profound shift in eras, which, over the next 10 years, will result in the biggest change in business since the 1970s.
 The fundamental goals of strategy will not change: Companies will still win by achieving a lower or better cost position, delivering superior customer experiences, or controlling an industry standard.
 But virtually every element of how firms pursue these strategic goals will look quite different.”

-Contact us and we can help you understand and prepare for the leadership challenges that await you in the changing business world.
+Contact us and we can help you prepare for, manage, and potentially capitalize on the likely changes coming to the business world.